 Throughout the film Gloria has been having a recurring dream of her as a child.
-It has been obvious from the beginning this is the answer to how Gloria is the monster, but because this movie is neither smart nor thrilling, and also don’t not believe the audience is smart, we have been force to wait a long time to see the answer.
+It has been obvious from the beginning this is the answer to how Gloria is the monster, but because this movie is neither smart nor thrilling, and also doesn’t believe the audience is smart, we have been forced to wait a long time to see the answer.
 Flash back to Gloria and Oscar walking to school, carrying their diorama projects.
 Gloria’s gets swept out of her hands by wind.
 Oscar races through the brush to save it, Gloria close behind.
 As they wander through the woods, Gloria trips, when she looks up Oscar has found her diorama, then he smashes it like the little psycho that he is.
 Gloria gets really angry, and then a lightning bolt comes out of the sky and strikes both her and Oscar.
 It isn’t clear if Gloria somehow caused this to happen or not.
 Both kids are down (I would assume dead, but whatever) and in each of their bags is a toy, Gloria’s a monster, Oscar’s, a robot.

 Back in the present.
 Gloria decides the solution is to go to South Korea, and not to return to New York with her jerk ex-boyfriend Tim.
 So despite not having worked for a year and subsequently having no money, and on the assumption she had her passport with her, and that they were still allowing flights to monster ridden South Korea, she makes it there within 24 hours.
 Somehow she reached the conclusion that the manifestations worked both ways.
 So with Oscar in the playground, and her in South Korea, her monster appears in her home town.
 Even though she can’t actually see through the monsters eyes, somehow she is able to find and pick up Oscar, and then throws him through the air (obviously to his death, or not, because he did survive a lightning bolt as a kid).
 Gloria wanders into a Korean bar, and then tells her sob story to the barkeep.
 The end.